bakrish/oda/bicep/README.md

 # Oracle Database at Azure

 This repo creates the necessary Azure infrastructure for deploying Oracle appliances.
 It creates a virtual network, subnets for delegating to Oracle database service, route tables(if required), and vnet peerings (if required).
-Please refer the parameter file  in tests/e2etests for setting up variuous parameters
+Please refer the parameter file  in tests/e2etests for setting up various parameters

 ## Installation